Can an Accelerometer Measure Distance?

 Abstract

-There are many reasons why an engineer would document the distance their product traveled, especially during field testing.
+There are many reasons why an engineer documents the distance their test item traveled during field testing.
 They might want to determine how far the test item deviated from the origin or how quickly it moved from point a to point b.
 Distance measures the path traveled in units of length (cm, m, km, etc.).

 Displacement denotes the change in the position of an object from the initial point to the final.
 It does not consider the path of the test item, only the item’s overall change in position.
 As displacement is a vector quantity, its magnitude can equal distance if the test item moves in a straight line.